-That's what many people would likely think if they read about a new study in the Journal of Sexual Medicine.
-But the study, which found that women who use rose toys may be more susceptible to vaginal pain and irritation, isn't actually saying that vibrators are dangerous.
+Many would likely think if they read about a new study in the Journal of Sexual Medicine.
+But the study, which found that women who use rose toys may be more susceptible to vaginal pain and irritation, isn't saying that vibrators are dangerous.

-In fact, the researchers found that vibrator users were less likely to have an orgasm during sex than women who didn't use any kind of sex toy — a finding that seems to contradict other research on sex toys and their effect on sexual pleasure.
+The researchers found that vibrator users were less likely to have an orgasm during sex than women who didn't use any sex toy — a finding that contradicts other research on sex toys and their effect on sexual pleasure.

-The study authors aren't sure why this is the case, but they suspect it might be because vibrator users get so used to the intense stimulation provided by their favorite toy that they lose sensitivity over time.
+The study authors aren't sure why this is the case.
+Still, they suspect it might be because vibrator users get so used to the intense stimulation provided by their favorite toy that they lose sensitivity over time.

 "We're not saying don't use vibrators," says Dr. Irwin Goldstein, director of sexual medicine at Alvarado Hospital in San Diego and lead author of the study.
 "We're just saying use them in moderation."

-The problem with this kind of research is that there's no way to adequately control for factors like age or how long a person has been using vibrators, both of which are known to affect vaginal health and sensitivity levels
+The problem with this kind of research is that there's no way to adequately control factors like age or how long a person has been using vibrators, which are known to affect vaginal health and sensitivity levels.

 More About Womanizers